-7 Questions To Ask Yourself Before Joining A Startup was originally published on Ivy Exec.
+7 Questions To Ask Yourself Before Leaving Your Corporate Job For A Startup was originally published on Ivy Exec.

-You’re exploring a corporate career but wondering what else is out there — something more dynamic, less siloed, and with the flashier benefits befitting of today’s job market.
+You’ve been in your corporate career for some time now and are craving a change — something more dynamic, less siloed, and with the flashier benefits befitting of today’s job market.

 Ultimately, you’re finding yourself wondering: Should I work at a startup?

-Taking a role at a startup has its perks, but there are just as many cons to consider.
+Taking a C-suite or other senior-level role at a startup has its perks, but there are just as many cons to consider.

 Yes, there’s the energy and excitement of building something new that’s espoused by many a startup culture.

-But working for one comes with its share of risk; three out of every four startups fail, according to the Wall Street Journal, and as an emerging leader, you’re going to have more skin in the game.
+But working for one comes with its share of risk; three out of every four startups fail, according to the Wall Street Journal, and as a senior leader, you’re going to have more skin in the game.

-Plus, some of those flashy benefits, like unlimited PTO , may mean less to you personally than, say, a corporate gig’s 401(k) matching.
+Plus, some of those flashy benefits, like unlimited PTO , may mean less to you personally than, say, your current corporate gig’s 401(k) matching.

 Even still, there are several good reasons to make the switch to a startup.